nus-cs1010/2324-s1/docs/20-efficiency.md

 We came across this when we discussed short-circuiting earlier -- we want to order our logical expression so that we don't do extra, unnecessary, work.

-Here, we improve the efficiency of `is_prime` by (i) returning `false` as soon as we found "proof" that the input is not a prime, and (ii) not checking for divisor that is redundant.
+Here, we improve the efficiency of `is_prime` by (i) returning `false` as soon as we found "proof" that the input is not a prime, and (ii) not checking for a divisor that is redundant.

 ### Worst-Case Performance